Open menu with table of contents Lecture Organization

 • Unexcused absence will make you fail the course

-• Duration: 10 min per team
+• Duration: 5 min per person but at least 10 min per Team

 • Show a quick overview of your app on the emulator or device